TIBCOSoftware/fabrician-kubernetes-enabler/README.md

 ### Component and Stack configuration:
 ---------------------------------------------------

-Master and Worker nodes are defined as seaprate Components.
+Master and Worker nodes are defined as separate Components.
 Both the Components require `ETCD_ENDPOINTS` runtime variable.
 The Worker node must depend on a Master node Component.
 You may run any number of Master or Worker nodes in a Stack configuration.
 At minimal, you need 1 `etcd-enabler` based Component, 1 `kubernetes-enabler` based Master node Component, and 1 `kubernetes-enabler` based Worker node Component, which must